Today in History:

 Historical records indicate that individuals on both sides of the conflict utilized various forms of signaling and covert communication to relay messages to loved ones or fellow soldiers.
 While specific details about "The Laundress" and the messages she conveyed may be limited, her actions highlight the ingenuity and resourcefulness of individuals during wartime.

-It's essential to acknowledge the contributions of individuals like "The Laundress," whose efforts often went unrecognized but played a significant role in maintaining connections and morale during the tumultuous period of the Civil War.
+It's essential to acknowledge the contributions of individuals like "The Laundress," whose efforts often went unrecognized but played a significant role in maintaining connections and morale during the Civil War.